googlefonts/googlefonts.github.io/gf-guide/metrics.md

 | OS/2.fsSelection bit 7 (Use_Typo_Metrics) | Set / enabled                            | ✅                         |
 | BASE table                                | Required                                 |                            |

-For `sTypoAscender` and `sTypoDescender`, a range of values is acceptable, per the designer's perspective and specific needs.
+In the case of `sTypoAscender` and `sTypoDescender`, a range of values is acceptable, per the designer's perspective and specific needs.
 Generally ~18% tends to produce good results, but depending on the project, wider or narrower metrics may be required.

 **Note** If the font is being built with `makeotf`, be aware that Adobe\'s default settings expect `sTypoMetrics` to match the emBox.
 Unless glyph heights are manually set for all glyphs, the `vmtx` values will not be set properly.
 As such, it may be easier to set vertical metrics as usual in the source, and adjust in post-production.